 A cloudy sky is what really attracts me.
 This adds elements of interest to the skies and can be used as an important part of the overall composition.
 Even sunrises and sunsets look good when there are scattered clouds in the skies.

 (The drama in this photograph is due to the cloudy sky)

 Northern lights or Southern lights

 These are not available to most people on a regular basis but if you happen to travel towards any of the poles, these are hard to miss.
-I call these as extended golden hour effects and that is what they actually are.
-I have never photographed these but then this is one of the items on my bucket list.
-I have added this sub-heading to this article for the sake of completion.
+I call northern and southern lights as extended golden hour light effects and that is what they actually are.
+I have never photographed them but then this is one of the items on my bucket list.
+I have added this sub-heading to the article for the sake of completion.